How to Save on Homeowners Insurance: 6 Tips to Consider

 Ideally, you don’t want to be underinsured or overinsured.
 Being underinsured could mean more out-of-pocket expenses for you when you file a claim.
 And if you’re overinsured, you may be paying for coverage you don’t need.
 If you don’t know what your policy covers, get in touch with your insurance agent and review the details together.

-Also, if you’ve been experiencing more extreme weather in your area, ask your agent what kind of policy adjustments might be needed to address those climate-related risks.
+If you’ve been experiencing more extreme weather in your area, ask your agent what kind of policy adjustments might be needed to address those climate-related risks.

 3. Ask about policy discounts for certain risk mitigation measures